psoloway/puppetlabs-tomcat/README.md

 #####`class_name`

-*Optional.* Specifies the Java class name of a server implementation to use.
+Specifies the Java class name of a server implementation to use.
 Maps to the [className XML attribute](http://tomcat.apache.org/tomcat-8.0-doc/config/engine.html#Common_Attributes).
 Valid options: a string containing a Java class name.
+Default: undef.

 #####`class_name_ensure`